LOCAL SEARCH ENVIRONMENT IS CHANGING: ARE YOU PREPARED TO DOMINATE IT?

 Don’t forget to maintain a strong online presence.
 You will notice that Google is showing a star rating and access to user reviews.
 These reviews are aggregated from various sources.
 Maintaining a positive rating will help your site appear within the 3-pack area of the local search.

-Getting in the Top 3
+Getting in the Top 3 of the Search Results

 The main goal of your local SEO campaign should be to appear in the top 3 – or to stay there if you’re already in the top 3.
 The way to do this is by focusing on building strong credible & engaging content.
 Provide the best user experience possible and attract visitors who are searching for more than just product information.